 Bora Yongacoglu

-Most recently, I was a postdoctoral fellow with the Department of Electrical and Computer Engineering at the University of Toronto.
+Before moving to Mila, I was a postdoctoral fellow with the Department of Electrical and Computer Engineering at the University of Toronto.
 Prior to that, I received my PhD in Mathematics from Queen’s University.

 Research Interests: